 The committee will announce its decision, together with reasons, in public session and the Monitoring Officer shall send written confirmation of the decision to the member concerned and to the complainant within three working days.
 Unless the Committee determine otherwise the findings of the Committee will also be published on the council's website.
-Publication will be dispensed with when there has been a finding that the Code of Conduct has not been breached unless the subject member requests that the decision should be published.
+Publication will normally only be dispensed with when there has been a finding that the Code of Conduct has not been breached and the subject member has requested that the decision should not be published.
 Decisions of the Standards Committee are not capable of being appealed but may be challenged by way of judicial review.